jeremysb1/testing1/README.md

 I installed jest with npm install --save-dev jest.
 I updated the package.json to watch for and test the changes in the javascript files.

+Also included is a sctipt for asynchronous testing using the Star Wars API (SWAPI).

+I am testing the ability to fetch the appropriate data per each request.